nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 In general, this core should be used for tasks that require high performance and for application-level logic.

-The user application can run in the secure or non-secure domain.
+The M33 TrustZone divides the application MCU into secure and non-secure domains.
+When the MCU boots, it always starts executing from the secure area.
+The secure bootloader chain starts the :ref:`secure_partition_manager` sample, which configures a part of memory and peripherals to be non-secure and then jumps to the main application located in the non-secure area.

-Therefore, it can be built for two different build targets:
+In Zephyr, :ref:`zephyr:nrf5340pdk_nrf5340` is divided into two different build targets:

 * ``nrf5340pdk_nrf5340_cpuapp`` for the secure domain
 * ``nrf5340pdk_nrf5340_cpuappns`` for the non-secure domain

-When built for the ``nrf5340pdk_nrf5340_cpuappns`` board, the :ref:`nrf9160_ug_secure_partition_manager` is automatically included in the build.
+When built for the ``nrf5340pdk_nrf5340_cpuappns`` board, the :ref:`secure_partition_manager` sample is automatically included in the build.

 Inter-core communication
 ========================